-Glazed Lemon Raspberry Bundt Cake
+Glazed Raspberry and Lemon Cake

 Once the weather begins to warm up, this is one of the first cakes that comes to mind.
-It’s light, fluffy and refreshing making it a perfect springtime favorite.
+It’s light, fluffy, and refreshing, making it a perfect springtime favorite.
 We top this one with a sugary homemade lemon raspberry glaze and like to serve it with fresh whipped cream and plenty of berries.
 A scoop of vanilla ice cream wouldn’t hurt, either!

 One great thing about this particular recipe is that it is made with vegetable oil instead of butter.
 That means you don’t even need a stand mixer since there is no butter to cream.
 Just a couple of bowls and a rubber spatula will work.
-And of course if you prefer using a stand mixer, by all means go for it.
+And of course, if you prefer using a stand mixer, by all means, go for it.

 This Lemon Raspberry Bundt Cake has another secret ingredient: lemon paste!
 We especially like the lemon paste from Taylor & Colledge.
-A little bit goes a long way and it produces a super fresh lemony flavor.
+A little bit goes a long way, and it produces a super fresh lemony flavor.
 We promise it will rival any of your favorites from Nothing Bundt Cakes!

-Ingredients Needed for Lemon Raspberry Bundt Cake
+Ingredients Needed for Raspberry Lemon Bundt Cake

 - Flour - either all-purpose flour or cake flour will work best.